ChunkyTofuStudios/native_geofence/README.md

 ```

 *Explanation: The coarse and fine locations are required to create a geofence.
 The background location permission is [also required](https://developer.android.com/develop/sensors-and-location/location/geofencing#RequestGeofences) for geofence creation on Android API level 29+.
 The boot completed permission is required to re-register geofences after reboot.
 The wake lock permission is only required if you need to run foreground services to respond to geofence events.*

-3. Set your `minSdkVersion` to `26` or above.

-*Explanation: If you need to support prior Android builds it might be possible to accommodate this.
-Please send a PR or file a bug.*

-See the [example plugin](https://github.com/ChunkyTofuStudios/native_geofence/blob/main/example/android/app/src/main/AndroidManifest.xml) for a full demonstration.

 </details>